ProgrammerSpace/GroupApp/README.md

 # GroupApp
-Project Title: Discount Destination(s) with details on charging stations through your route.
+This app helps you with best possible route to your destination, populated with charging station details on the way.
+Also helps you to identify available deals and discounts at your destination.

 Team Members: Gurpreet Parhar, Meena Sivakumar, Patrick Owens, Zac Warner